ephraimduncan/awesome-developer-dictionary/README.md

 - **IDE(Integrated Development Environment)**: a software application that combines all of the features and tools needed by a software developer.
 - **immutable object**: an object which cannot change after creation.
+- **inheritance**: the tendency of one class to derive properties and characteristics from other classes.
 - **integer(int)**: a data type that represents some range of mathematical integers.
 - **iteration**: a general term for taking each item of something, one after another.
 - **iterator**: an object that enables a programmer to traverse a container, particularly lists.